bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 - Promises are nothing new or revolutionary.
 Other languages have had them for a while.
 - But in my opinion they are important for the Javascript ecosystem
 - They are a path to a better future for the language
+- You should use them
-- This talk will cover mostly some of the tips and tricks and code
+- This talk will cover mostly tips and tricks and include lots of code
-- I am not an expert.
+- I would not consider myself an expert or authority.
 I have not implemented my own Promise library.
-Just lessons learned from a user.
+These are just lessons learned from a user.

 =====